Tur\'{a}n number of four vertex-disjoint cliques: Introduction

 {\bf Corollary 1.1.1}\ \ {\it Let $G$ be a graph on $n$ vertices with $\alpha(G)\le p-1$.
-Then $e(G)\ge {n\choose 2}-t_{n,p-1}$ and $G=\overline{T_{n,p-1}}$ if $e(G)={n\choose 2}-t_{n,p-1}$.}
+Then $e(G)\ge \ol{t}_{n,p-1}$ and $G=\ol{T}_{n,p-1}$ if $e(G)=\ol{t}_{n,p-1}$.}

-This extended the Mantel Theorem [21], which shows ${\rm ex}(n,K_3)=\lfloor\frac{n^2}{4}\rfloor$.
-Since then, Tur\'{a}n number and extremal graphs of other graphs are widely studied in extremal graph theory.
-There are only a few graphs whose Tur\'{a}n number is determined exactly, see [10-12,17].
+This extends the Mantel Theorem \cite{Mantel1907}, which shows ${\rm ex}(n,K_3)=\lfloor\frac{n^2}{4}\rfloor$.
+Tur\'{a}n number and extremal graphs for other graphs are widely studied in extremal graph theory.
+Gyula Katona made important contributions to the studies of Tur\'{a}n number of graphs and the applications of them to probability and geometry, see e.g. \cite{Katona1985,Katona1983,Katona2000,KatonaXiaoXiaoZamora2022,KatonaXiao2024}.